iomedhealth/OMOPAnalyticsGuide/docs/data_analysis/intro_to_observational_research.md

 cdm <- cdmFromCon(con, cdm_schema = cdmSchema, write_schema = "main")

 # --- Step 3: Load a Standardized Variable Definition ---
 # This is the core of the process.
-We are loading a pre-defined concept set for "Type 2 Diabetes".
+We are loading a pre-defined and clinically validated concept set for "Type 2 Diabetes" from the platform's library.
 # This function retrieves the list of all concept_ids that define our clinical idea.
 diabetes_concept_set <- getCodelistFromConceptSet(
   id = 123, # This is an example ID for the concept set